cha15yq/CUT/README.md

 # Models

 The result on SHA is reproducable on Google Colab (GPU needs to be at least T4), apart from the hyper-parameters stated in the paper, you also need to set seed=15 and start-val=120.
-A similar result will be appeared at epoch 171.
 Don't forget to install timm==0.5.4.
 The higher version will cause an error.

 Regards to other datasets, the model needs to be trained using a GPU with at least 24GB memory.
 We provide pre-trained models for them here. <br />
 [SHA](https://drive.google.com/file/d/1OyRo8eqfHTvoxxCPOImaUe3Ll_g5JnWO/view?usp=sharing)